fl1ger/deleg/draft-dnsop-deleg-transport.md

 --- abstract

-This document extends DELEG record, and SVCB records pointed to by DELEG record, as defined in `{{?I-D.draft-dnsop-deleg}}`, with ability to specify transport protocols and authentication parameters supported by name servers.
+This document extends DELEG record, and SVCB records pointed to by DELEG record, as defined in {{!I-D.dnsop-deleg}}, with ability to specify transport protocols and authentication parameters supported by name servers.

 --- middle